pschou/LTest/README.md

 ### DNS
 - Uses UDP protocol to query DNS servers
-- Performs DNS lookup queries using system's default resolver
-- Measures time from query start to response receipt
-- Returns the first IP address found and total number of IPs resolved

-### DNS
-- Uses DNS resolution with the system's default resolver
 - Queries DNS servers to resolve domain names
 - Measures time from query start to response receipt

-- Returns first IP address from the DNS response
+### ICMP
+- Sends two ICMP echo requests to each target
+- Measures the round trip times and keeps the shortest

 ## Building